Boolean Satisfiability via Imitation Learning: Early decisions shape CDCL

 \section{Early decisions shape CDCL}

-This section examines whether the time at which the model is queried affects the overall CDCL search.
+In this section, we study how the timing of model queries affects the overall CDCL search.

-We first compare two methods that use a single model call and have identical compute budgets on the 5–15 test set: (1) querying \modelname{} at the first branching decision (call at first decision), and (2) making three branching decisions using the VSIDS heuristic before making a single model query (call after 3 VSIDS).
-We report MRPP~$\tilde r$ and the $1\%$ win rate~$W_{1\%}$.
-Table~\ref{tab:early} shows that delaying the single query (2) does not reduce propagations and greatly lowers the win rate.
-In contrast, a front‑loaded query (1) improves both metrics.
-This supports allocating the model budget to early decisions, as they significantly shape the search.
+We first compare two methods that use a single model call and have identical compute budgets on the 5–15 test set: (1) querying \modelname{} at the very first branching decision (call at first decision), and (2) making three branching decisions using the VSIDS heuristic before making a single model query (call after 3 VSIDS).
+We report MRPP $\tilde{r}$ and $W_{1\%}$ in Table~\ref{tab:early}, showing that delaying the single query (2) does not reduce propagations and substantially decreases the win rate, whereas front‑loading the query (1) improves both metrics.
+This supports allocating the model budget to early decisions, as they exert a strong influence on the subsequent search.

 To further investigate this effect on larger datasets, we evaluate three query strategies on the 100 test set and AIM: (a) three model calls after completing three VSIDS decisions (3 calls after 3 VSIDS), (b) three model calls, each separated by three VSIDS decisions (3 calls, 1 per 3 VSIDS), and (c) three model calls issued immediately at the start of the search (3 calls at first decision).
 All subsequent decisions in each case use the native VSIDS heuristic.
 In Table~\ref{tab:more-query-heuristic}, method (c) achieves the best MRPP $\tilde{r}$ and $W_{1\%}$, indicating that a simple greedy policy that spends the budget as early as possible is already a strong baseline.